ay-lab/FitHiChIP/README.md

 FitHiChIP_HiCPro
 ----------------

-FitHiChIP_HiCPro package ia targeted for analyzing HiChIP data and deriving the statistical significant interactions, subject to a distance threshold.
+FitHiChIP_HiCPro targets for analyzing HiChIP data and deriving the statistical significant interactions, subject to a distance threshold.

-Generally, mid to long range CIS interactions (10 Kb to 3 Mb) are sought, although this range can be supplied by user.
+Generally, mid to long range CIS interactions (20 Kb to 2 Mb) are sought, although this range can be supplied by user.
+We also experimented with the distance thresholds 10 Kb to 3 Mb.

-Uses output of HiC-Pro pipeline (paired end reads) and applies the package FitHiC (custom implemented to process HiChIP data) to derive the significant interactions.
+The package uses output of HiC-Pro pipeline (paired end reads) and applies the package FitHiC (custom implemented to process HiChIP data) to derive the significant interactions.

 User can opt for one of the following two outputs (statistically significant interactions):

 1) Basic FitHiC with spline fit based p-value computation and subsequent FDR filtering (with a custom FDR threshold - default 0.01)

 2) Or, FitHiC applied with a bias correction method.
 The bias for a genomic interval is defined as the ratio of its coverage with the mean coverage computed for all the intervals.
 Interactions are filtered according to the bias values for both of the interacting regions.
 Probability of a particular interaction also depends on their bias values.
-These probability values are used to compute the p-value and determine the statistical significance of a particular interaction.
+These probability values are used to compute the p-values and determine the statistical significance of a particular interaction.

+Choice of a particular option can be provided through the configuration parameters (described below).

 Prerequisites
 -------------